timothycrosley/blog/content/project_1_preconvert.md

 ## Static Analysis
 I'm a huge fan of static analysis, code formatters, and any tool that aims to raise the bar for code-quality on a project automatically.
-This project included all the ones I've used in the past, but also, [mypy](http://mypy-lang.org/).
+This project included [all the ones I've used in the past](https://github.com/hugapi/HOPE/blob/master/all/HOPE-8--Style-Guide-for-Hug-Code.md#automated-code-cleaners), but also, [mypy](http://mypy-lang.org/).
 For the most part, it just worked.
-As someone who is very comfortable with dynamically typed languages, I was surprised how little it impacted my productivity, and how it did even in this small project find real errors.
+As someone who is very comfortable with dynamically typed languages, I was surprised how little it impacted my productivity, and how even in this small project it found real errors.

 # Thanks For Reading